Port Adelaide–Norwood rivalry: 1904 SAFA Challenge Final

-The 1904 Grand Final was a memorable one for Norwood who were down by 35 points at three-quarter time against traditional rival Port Adelaide.
-Norwood then produced an extraordinary burst of football with a goal by centre half-forward Dean Dawson followed by two goals each from full forward, Bill Miller and half-forward flanker, Stan Robinson.
+The 1904 Grand Final was a memorable one for Norwood, who were down by 35 points at three-quarter time against traditional rival Port Adelaide.
+Norwood then produced an extraordinary burst of football with a goal by centre half-forward Dean Dawson, followed by two goals each from full-forward Bill Miller and half-forward flanker Stan Robinson.
 Norwood was only two points down with a minute remaining.
 Tommy Gibbons held a mark on a seemingly impossible angle.
-His kick sailed through the goal posts to give Norwood a four-point victory, 9.8 to 8.10.
+His kick sailed through the goal posts to give Norwood a four-point victory, 9.8 (62) to 8.10 (58).

 1957 SANFL Grand Final

-The 1957 SANFL Grand Final holds the record for the largest crowd of 58,924 between the two clubs.
-This remains the fourth largest crowd for a football match in South Australia.
-Norwood led the match for the majority of the day but Port Adelaide's five-goal-to-two final quarter allowed them to win by 11 points claiming their fourth premiership in a row.
+The 1957 SANFL Grand Final holds the record for the largest crowd (58,924) between the two clubs.
+This remains the fourth-largest crowd for a football match in South Australia.
+Norwood led the match for the majority of the day, but Port Adelaide's five-goal-to-two final quarter allowed them to win by 11 points, claiming their fourth premiership in a row.

 1960 SANFL Preliminary Final

-Port Adelaide had finished the home and away season as minor premier and looked on track to make rebound from the previous week's loss against North Adelaide to attempt to win its seventh consecutive premiership.
-Norwood, who had finished the home and away season in third place was desperate to beat Port Adelaide in the preliminary final in order to prevent the Magpies from bettering its run of six consecutive premierships set from 1878 to 1883.
+Port Adelaide had finished the home-and-away season as minor premiers and looked on track to make rebound from the previous week's loss against North Adelaide to attempt to win its seventh consecutive premiership.
+Norwood, who had finished the home-and-away season in third place, was desperate to beat Port Adelaide in the preliminary final in order to prevent the Magpies from bettering its run of six consecutive premierships set from 1878 to 1883.
 The weather was unfavourable, with a large amount of rain causing the ground to become slush.
 Commentators considered it one of the most brutal finals played in memory.
-The game was in the balance heading into the final quarter with the scoreboard reflecting the scrappy nature of the game; Norwood 3.14 (32) lead Port Adelaide 3.10 (28).
-Norwood managed to adapt to the conditions in the final quarter kicking 5.1, whereas Port Adelaide could only muster 1.2.
+The game was in the balance heading into the final quarter, with the scoreboard reflecting the scrappy nature of the game: Norwood 3.14 (32) led Port Adelaide 3.10 (28).
+Norwood managed to adapt to the conditions in the final quarter, kicking 5.1, whereas Port Adelaide could only muster 1.2.
 The final scores were in favour of Norwood 8.11 (59) to Port Adelaide 3.14 (32).
-It is a coincidence that Norwood brought an end to Port Adelaide's run of six premierships from 1954–1959 as Port Adelaide did the same to Norwood's run of six between 1878–1883.
-After the match during the dark of night Haydn Bunton Jr and John Vickers went to Black Diamond Corner in Port Adelaide and painted it red and blue.
+It is a coincidence that Norwood brought an end to Port Adelaide's run of six premierships from 1954–1959, as Port Adelaide did the same to Norwood's run of six between 1878–1883.
+After the match. during the dark of night, Haydn Bunton Jr and John Vickers went to Black Diamond Corner in Port Adelaide and painted it red and blue.

 1996 SANFL Preliminary Final

-The game was close all the way through and Norwood was leading by two points deep into time on when Trevor Growden gave Scott Hodges a free kick in the north-west pocket of Football Park.
-Scott Hodges from 45m out on an angle of 45 degrees kicked the goal after missing easier shots throughout the match.
-This would be the two clubs final encounter before Port Adelaide entered the Australian Football League.
+The game was close all the way through, and Norwood was leading by two points deep into time on when Trevor Growden gave Scott Hodges a free kick in the north-west pocket of Football Park.
+Hodges, from 45 metres out on an angle of 45 degrees, kicked the goal after missing easier shots throughout the match.
+This would be the two clubs' final encounter before Port Adelaide entered the Australian Football League.